Hall of Fame

 Alan Waffle (1947–2025) dedicated nearly four decades to building grassroots baseball in Etobicoke through the Royal York League, which now serves over 1,500 players.
 A pioneer in expanding opportunities for girls and women, he also played a key role in securing new community facilities.

-2024 Hall of Fame Inductees Past Inductee Videos
+Past Inductee Videos

 History of Inductees